thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 Of course, we can certainly do so by projecting $u$, living in 2 dimensional space, onto a set of three vectors $v_1, v_2, v_3$:

 *That looks cool!
-It seems matrix-vector multiplication is characterized by its stretching/squishing space uniformly everywhere.
-Is this true?*
+Although, now I'm seeing many different cases arise from matrix-vector multiplication.
+Is there an underlying characteristic of them all, in contrast to other type of transformation?*

-That is true.
-Let's take a moment to unpack what you really mean by "uniformly everywhere".
-First, we can study this stretching/squishing by looking at the one-dimensional case.
-In this case, matrix-vector multiplication is simply multiplying two numbers.
+We can start studying the question by first looking at the one-dimensional case.
+In this case, matrix-vector multiplication is simply multiplying two numbers $x \times y = z$.
 Let's look at how different line segments change in terms of their length.

 *It seems that they got scaled up/down by the same factor, regardless of their position and size.*